 Vermont’s Northeast Kingdom (the northeast region of the state, also called NEK) is a land that’s hard to pin down.
 A beautiful area of lakes, mountains, farms, and small Vermont towns, wealth sits next to poverty and rural culture meets intense tourism.
 New England traditions are overlaid with the stunning essence of Vermont.
 It’s not an easy place to live in many ways — residents are working hard to make it financially, and may not have the means or the ability to help the region’s free-roaming or loosely owned cats.
 And the region’s feral cat and loosely owned cat population (many living in barns or farms or out in the elements) needs help.

-Felines and Friends Foundation started with the grassroots effort of a Vermont children’s author, Natalie Kinsey-Warnock, who cared about cats and carried out her own Trap-Neuter-Return (TNR) efforts, coordinating with area animal welfare organizations.
+Felines and Friends Foundation started with the grassroots effort of a Vermont children’s author, Natalie Kinsey-Warnock, who cared about cats and carried out her own trap-neuter-return efforts, coordinating with area animal welfare organizations.
 Bonnie Geisler, another Vermonter and current president of the organization, also had a passion for cat rescue and heard about Natalie’s efforts.
 A small group met at Bonnie’s dining room table to form Felines and Friends and officially launched the organization in April 2013.
-Recognizing that competent and effective organizations in the region were already addressing adoption, fostering, and cruelty issues, they created the Felines and Friends Foundation (FFF) with an intentional focus and emphasis on bringing TNR initiatives to the rural communities in the Northeast Kingdom and beyond.
+Recognizing that competent and effective organizations in the region were already addressing adoption, fostering, and cruelty issues, they created the Felines and Friends Foundation with an intentional focus and emphasis on bringing TNR initiatives to the rural communities in the Northeast Kingdom and beyond.

 Felines and Friends currently has more than 25 active volunteers, and a small (unpaid) management team of three.
-Felines and Friends has been able to meet its goal of bringing 30-plus cats every other week to its collaborating Vermont veterinary clinic, VT-CAN.
+Felines and Friends has been able to meet its goal of bringing 30-plus cats every other week to its collaborating Vermont veterinary clinic, Vermont Companion Animal Neutering.
 In the summer, it’s kitten season, and the focus is on working as quickly as possible to prevent more unwanted litters in towns and surrounding areas.
 In the winter, the organization focuses on cats in barns.
 Once spayed/neutered and vaccinated, these barn cats are staged overnight post-surgery — the staging has proven to aid recovery from the surgery in cold temps, and the barns are warm enough to facilitate recovery.

-The organization’s mission is to greatly reduce the number of free roaming cats in the Northeast Kingdom and beyond through Trap-Neuter-Return (TNR) with the goals of improving the welfare of cats, minimizing the negative impact on people and wildlife, and reducing the number of cats and kittens entering local shelters.
+The organization’s mission is to greatly reduce the number of free roaming cats in the Northeast Kingdom and beyond through TNR with the goals of improving the welfare of cats, minimizing the negative impact on people and wildlife, and reducing the number of cats and kittens entering local shelters.
 To this end, Felines and Friends’ endeavors (completely outlined here at its website) include TNR-ing as many cats as resources allow and re-homing as many adoptable cats as possible while working with shelters in the area and beyond.

 Felines and Friends recognizes that not everyone loves cats, and that not everyone has the means or the desire to help free-roaming cats.
 But it has taken a very community-friendly approach, which is also well-planned.
 “Planning is the most important element in ensuring effective TNR,” says Bonnie.
 TNR in these rural communities starts with approaching the town officials, the animal control officer (if there is one), and the landowners.
 A reliable feeder is crucial to the success of the plan.
 This person feeds the cats on schedule for a minimum of several weeks, so that the cats get used to a consistent routine and the feeder is able to get an accurate count of cats to be live-trapped.
 Cats are counted daily.
 In this way, Felines and Friends is able to very accurately predict how many cats it’ll be able to TNR when that date arrives.
 A few days before the anticipated live-trapping event, informational door hangers are placed on houses throughout town.

 As a new resident of Vermont and of the Northeast Kingdom, I was astounded to attend a recent Felines and Friends fundraiser and observe what must have been at least 100 enthusiastic supporters.
-At this country auction, there were beautiful items of all kinds (cat related and not) that people bid upon for the good of the NEK’s free-roaming cats.
+At this country auction, there were beautiful items of all kinds (cat related and not) that people bid upon for the good of the Northeast Kingdom’s free-roaming cats.
 The auction is just one of several fundraising endeavors that take place during the year.
 It’s obvious that this fairly young organization is loved and supported in the region.
 Felines and Friends has achieved amazing results in its young life, but Bonnie predicts that the organization could double its TNR efforts and numbers with more resources.
 You don’t have to live in Vermont to help — if you’re interested in donating, go to the Felines and Friends donation page.

 Read more about helping feral cats: